-Can it be that amongst you there is not so much as one man wise enough to arbitrate between his brethren, but must brother go to law with brother, and that in the courts of the unbelievers?
+the unbelievers?
 Nay, farther, you are in fault, throughout, in having such disputes at all.
 Why do you not rather submit to wrong?
 Why not rather suffer yourselves to be defrauded?
 Nay, you are yourselves wronging and defrauding, and that your brethren.
-Know ye not that wrongdoers shall not inherit the kingdom of God?
+Know ve not that wrongdoers shall not inherit the kingdom of God?
 Be not deceived - neither fornicators, nor idolaters, nor adulterers, nor self defilers, nor sodomites, nor robbers, nor wantons, nor drunkards, nor railers, nor extortioners, shall inherit the kingdom of God.
 And such were some of you; but you have washed away your stains, you have been hallowed, you have been justified, in the name of the Lord Jesus, and in the Spirit of our God.

 All things are lawful for me.
-43 But not all things are good for me.
+41 But not all things are good for me.
 Though all things are in my power, they shall not bring me under their power.
-"Meat is for the belly, and the belly for meat," though God will soon put an end to both; but the body is not for fornication, but for the Lord; and the Lord for the body; 44 and as God raised the Lord from
+"Meat is for the belly, and the belly for meat," though God will soon put an end to both; but the body is not for fornication, but for the Lord; and the Lord for the body; 42 and as God raised the Lord from the grave, so He will raise us also by His mighty power.
+43 Know ye not that your

-43 See the explanation of this in Chapter 13; and compare (for the true side of the phrase) Gal.
+41 See the explanation of this in Chapter 13; and compare (for the true side of the phrase) Gal.
 5:23, 'Against such there is no law.'
 Probably St. Paul had used the very words 'All things are lawful for me' in this true sense, and the immoral party at Corinth had caught them up, and used them as their watchword.
 It is also probable that this fact was mentioned in the letter which St. Paul had just received from Corinth (1 Cor.
 7:1).
 Also see chapter 8:1 below.
 From what follows it is evident that these Corinthian freethinkers argued that the existence of bodily appetites proved the lawfulness of their gratification.

-The body is for the Lord Jesus, to be consecrated by His indwelling to His service; and the Lord Jesus the grave, so He will raise us also by His mighty power.
-45 Know ye not that your bodies are members of Christ's body?
+The body is for the Lord Jesus, to be consecrated by His indwelling to His service; and the Lord Jesus is for the body, to consecrate it by dwelling therein in the person of His Spirit.

+St..
+Paul's argument here is that sins of unchastity, though bodily acts, yet injure a part of our nature (compare the phrase 'spiritual body,' I Cor.
+15:11) which will not be destroyed by death, bodies are members of Christ's body?
 Shall I then take the members of Christ, and make them the members of an harlot?
 God forbid.
 Know ye not, that he who joins himself to an harlot becomes one body with her?
 For it is said "They twain shall be one flesh."
 (Gen. 2:24) But he who joins himself to the Lord, becomes one spirit with Him.
 Flee fornication.
-The root of sin is not in the body, 46 [but in the soul]; yet the fornicator sins against his own body.
+The root of sin is not in the body, definition (but in the soul); yet the fornicator sins against his own body.
 Know ye not that your bodies are temples of the Holy Spirit which dwells within you, which ye have received from God?
 And you are not your own, for you were bought with a price.
-47Glorify God, therefore, not in your spirit only, but in your body also, since both are His.
+Holy God, therefore, not in your spirit only, but in your body also, since both are His.